cordwella/cordwella.github.io/index.md

 ## Amelia Cordwell's Research Page
 Hello!
-I am a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, under the supervison of Roman Rafikov.
+I am a PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, under the supervison of Roman R. Rafikov.

-My research focuses on Planet Disc Interactions in Protoplanetary Discs with a focus on how that interaction causes gaps to form.
+My research focuses on planet-disc interactions in protoplanetary discs using a mixture of simulations and analytic work.

 Any queries related to my research work should be sent to ajc356 (at) cam.ac.uk.